kitao/pyxel/README.md

 - 8 music tracks that can combine any sounds
 - Keyboard, mouse, and gamepad inputs
 - Image and sound editing tools
-- User expansion of colors, channels, and banks
+- User-extensible colors, channels, and banks

 ### Color Palette